memfault/interrupt/_drafts/faster-builds.md

 of the few manuals I've read _cover to cover_, and it was one of the best uses of my time (and my employer's).
-When you mash together string substitutions[^8], shelling out to Python scripts, downloading files from remote servers and package managers, and custom binary packaging scripts, the build infrastructure could very easy slow down to a crawl if not done properly.
+When you mash together string substitutions[^8], shelling out to Python scripts, downloading files from remote servers and package managers, and using custom binary packaging scripts, the build infrastructure could very easy slow down to a crawl if not done properly.

 In this post, we will primarily focus on speeding up the compilation side of the build system by testing out different compilers and compilation strategies.